Algomorph/InfiniTAM/README.md

 ## What details are currently missing that I know of, and what are some known issues?

-1. SDF-2-SDF rigid alignment (InfiniTAM's camera trackers are used instead)
+1. SDF-2-SDF rigid alignment is not yet implemented (InfiniTAM's camera trackers are used instead)
-2. Capability to run the optimization in-reverse, in order to forward-animate the more-complete canonical mesh.
+2. Capability to run the optimization in-reverse, in order to forward-animate the more-complete canonical mesh, is currently missing.
-3. CUDA implementation in the master branch is currently slow, three times as slow as the OpenMP-parallelized CPU implementation: because I'm not using explicit lists of allocated voxel blocks and lots of CUDA blocks (where each CUDA block corresponds to a single spatial hash block) terminate almost as soon as they are started.
-Issue #194 fixes this, I'm currently testing it.
-The current speed-up is **x93** or so on the Snoopy Dataset (i.e. from 20 seconds/frame to 6 frames/second).
-4. Allocations for spatial hash blocks are not perfect, neither in optimization nor in algorithmic sense.
-See issue #195, I'm currently testing that code and weeding out the remaining bugs.
+3. For the voxel-block-hash (super-fast) indexing, after about 70 frames of the Snoopy sequence, there aren't enough hash blocks any more as allowed by the current settings, and the program crashes.
+I'm currently investigating how to clean up the hash blocks after every N frames to combat this.
-5. For a full list of issues & tasks, see the project boards, https://github.com/Algomorph/InfiniTAM/projects/1 and https://github.com/Algomorph/InfiniTAM/projects/2.
+4. For a full list of issues & tasks, see the project boards, https://github.com/Algomorph/InfiniTAM/projects/1 and https://github.com/Algomorph/InfiniTAM/projects/2.
 There are both algorithmic and software engineering issues (the code I've started with is far from perfect).

 ## How do I try this code out?